adamreiser/cubealyzer/README.md

 ## Another example

-You can also calculate curves for subtypes for "tribal" cubes.
+You can require that cards have a particular subtype to be counted in a curve:

 ```
 ./cubealyzer.py -w --subtype human --plot my_modern_cube.csv